SFA Glossary

 N

 • Need-Based Aid – Financial aid that is awarded because a financial need has been demonstrated.
-A standardized process using the Free Application for Federal Student Aid (FAFSA) is used to apply for virtually all forms of financial aid that gives consideration to family income and need.
+A standardized process using the Free Application for Federal Student Aid (FAFSA) is used to apply for virtually all forms of financial aid that give consideration to family income and need.
 The Higher Education Legislative Plan for Needy Students (HELP) requires the recipient to demonstrate financial need.

 P